“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Two months later, when the day arrived to say good-bye to the now dashing, six-pound pink boy dog with the larger than life spirit, Melissa faced a heart-wrenching decision.
 Could she hand him over to someone willing to give Piglet the full-time attention he required or could she adapt her schedule and her household to make a permanent place for him in her life and work?
 Of course, the answer was simple: love would find a way.

 Curious, engaged, and incredibly eager to learn, Piglet quickly became part of the family.
 What started out as a few simple Facebook posts of Piglet and his pack rapidly evolved into a global celebration of Piglet’s infectiously positive mindset.
 Piglet: The Unexpected Story of a Deaf, Blind, Pink Puppy and His Family fully illustrates this heartwarming story of one special little puppy with a purpose to teach the power of empathy, love, and kindness.

-If you’re an avid reader and a lover of all things dog, don’t miss our favorite dog books from 2021, too!
+If you’re an avid reader and a lover of all things dog, don’t miss our favorite dog books from 2021 and our favorite dog books from 2020, too!

 Enjoyed this article?
 Pin it!